Read how this doctor focused his energies and built an awesome physique

 Ultimately our goal was to consolidate fat loss and bring calories up as high as possible to allow for better training, recovery and of course to add more food to his plate!

-Changes: Increased calories form 1350 daily to 1850 through carbohydrates.
+Changes: Increased calories from 1350 daily to 1850 through carbohydrates.

 Week 3 Consolidation: 56.8kg